 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Neiman Marcus reported total greenhouse gas emissions of approximately 1,653,544,000 kg CO2e, with 3,561,030 kg CO2e from Scope 1 and about 48,673,450 kg CO2e from Scope 2.
-The company also disclosed significant Scope 3 emissions, amounting to approximately 1,653,544,000 kg CO2e, primarily from purchased goods and services.
-Neiman Marcus has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 53% by 2028, using 2019 as the base year.
-Additionally, the company plans to transition to 100% renewable electricity sourcing by 2030.
-Furthermore, it aims for 75% of its suppliers, by spend on purchased goods and services, to establish science-based targets by 2028.
-These initiatives align with industry standards for climate action and demonstrate Neiman Marcus's commitment to sustainability in the retail sector.
+In 2021, Neiman Marcus reported total greenhouse gas emissions of approximately 1,653,544,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for the majority at 1,653,544,000 kg CO2e.
+Their Scope 1 emissions were about 3,561,030 kg CO2e, while Scope 2 emissions totalled approximately 48,673,450 kg CO2e (market-based).
+In 2020, the company achieved a reduction in Scope 1 emissions to about 3,095,000 kg CO2e and Scope 2 emissions to approximately 58,612,000 kg CO2e (market-based), reflecting their commitment to sustainability.
+Neiman Marcus has set ambitious climate targets, committing to reduce absolute Scope 1 and 2 greenhouse gas emissions by 53% by 2028, using 2019 as the base year.
+Additionally, they aim to source 100% of their electricity from renewable sources by 2030.
+Furthermore, they plan for 75% of their suppliers, by spend on purchased goods and services, to have science-based targets by 2028.
+These initiatives align with industry standards for climate action, demonstrating Neiman Marcus's commitment to reducing their carbon footprint and promoting sustainability within their supply chain.

 Access structured emissions data, company-specific emission factors, and source documents